Ukraine in the Junior Eurovision Song Contest 2018: Background

 Ukraine initially withdrew from the contest on 2 July 2018 due to financial difficulties, but were ultimately added to the list of participating countries on 2 August 2018, setting a record of 20 participating countries.

 Before Junior Eurovision

-National final
+Internal selection

 An online public vote took place from 28 August 2018 to 3 September 2018 for users to vote for their favourite entries via UA:PBC's official website junioreurovision.ua.
-The winner was ultimately selected through the votes of jury members made up of music professionals, taking the results of the online voting into consideration.
+The Ukrainian representative was ultimately selected through the votes of jury members made up of music professionals, taking the results of the online voting into consideration.
 "Say Love" performed by Darina Krasnovetska was announced as the winner of the national final on 10 September 2018.
-The jury panel that selected the winner consisted of: Maria Burmaka (singer, jury chairperson), Taras Topolia (lead singer of Antytila), Oleksandra Koltsova (singer and member of the Managing Board at UA:PBC), Sofia Kutsenko (singer, Junior Eurovision Song Contest 2014 participant as part of Sympho-Nick) and Laud (singer and composer, Vidbir 2018 finalist).
+The jury panel that selected the winner consisted of: Maria Burmaka (singer, jury chairperson), Taras Topolia (lead singer of Antytila), Oleksandra Koltsova (singer and member of the Managing Board at UA:PBC), Sofia Kutsenko (singer, represented Ukraine in the Junior Eurovision Song Contest 2014 as part of Sympho-Nick) and Laud (singer and composer, Vidbir 2018 finalist).